5hah-1d/web-scrapper/README.md

+# web-scrapper <br>
-# web-scrapper a very basic web scrapper
+a very basic web scrapper which takes a url as the input and gives out the title, first paragraph, external links and images in the website.